hb020/sds1004x_bode/README.md

 Reasons for the fork:

 * add Rigol DG992, via ethernet link
-* make compatible with SDS824X-HD
+* make compatible with SDS824X-HD (DONE)

 This is a work in progress.
 This section is to be merged properly in the below readme once work is done.

-Status: the SDS824X-HD does initialise the connection, configures the AWG, but then refuses to start the sweep.
-Something messy with SYN/ACK replies.
-Digging....
+Status: communication with SDS824X-HD works: initialises and runs sweep.
+Needed port changes and udp.

 # Siglent SDS1004X-E and SDS800X-HD Bode Plot